-Babies are normally born with low levels of vitamin K. Vitamin K is needed for blood
+Babies are born with low levels of vitamin K. Vitamin K is needed for blood to clot.

-to clot.
 Not having enough vitamin K is the main cause of vitamin deficiency bleeding.
+If your

-If your baby’s blood doesn’t clot, they may have severe bleeding or a hemorrhage.
+baby’s blood doesn’t clot, they may have severe bleeding or a hemorrhage.
+This can

-This can be life-threatening.
-The cause of vitamin K deficiency depends on the 3 types
+be life-threatening.
+The cause of vitamin K deficiency depends on the 3 types of VKDB: